ui-awesome/model/docs/README.md

 }
 ```

-Operations on the model are performed using the methods provided by the `AbstractModel::class`.
+Operations on the model are performed using the methods provided by the `AbstractModel` class.

 - [Load data from array](#load-data-from-array)
 - [Get property value](#get-property-value)